Yunlin-Zeng/musichhh/README.md

 # musichhh

-You can download the `Musixmatch` to see the lyrics of most Japanese and Chinese songs in English.
+You can download the `Musixmatch` app to see the lyrics of most Japanese and Chinese songs in English.